pymaster13/needs_market/README.md

 # Needs Market

-This project is a backend of online food store (2020).
+* This project is a backend of online food store (2020).
-A developers team (4 people) used Django Rest Framework (2 people, including me) on backend side and React (2 people) on frontend side.
+* Developers team (4 people) used Django Rest Framework (2 people, including me) on backend side and React (2 people) on frontend side.

 ## Getting Started
 Python version: 3.7.5